Updated September 2023

 Sounds fancy, but it's just an academic way to talk about the sentence patterns we use and how they impact rhythm and flow.
 Fluent sentences are easy to understand and full of expression.
 They may be long or short.
 By varying our sentence patterns and lengths, we create a pleasing rhythm that builds momentum and keeps the audience engaged.
 Reading our content out loud is a great way to check off sentence fluency.

 Conventions are the ways we all agree to use spelling, punctuation, usage and grammar, other things that make writing consistent and easy to read.
 These are the guideposts that help users navigate content, especially complicated text and long, descriptive sentences.
+Explore our most-read post on the Oxford or serial comma.

 Then I put that together in a brief for writers, and if I think we need it, I'll also include a tool for planning the piece.
 Here are several examples of these briefs that I've used for several publications or projects: